ehmicky/all-node-versions/README.md

 _Type_:
 [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal)

-Cancels the release download when the signal is aborted.
+Cancels when the signal is aborted.

 # See also